 - 1.13.1.
 Competitions may offer prize money either to a Boxer or to a National Federation. - 1.13.2.
-Prize money amounts and related processes must be agreed with World Boxing Executive Board prior to the start of the competition.
+Prize money amounts and related procedures must be approved by the World Boxing Executive Board before the competition begins.
+Prize money amounts and related processes must be agreed with World Boxing Executive Board prior to the start of the competition. - 1.13.3.

-- 1.13.3.
 Prize money will be distributed to the Boxer or the National Federation by electronic bank transfer, no later than 30 days after the competition is complete. - 1.13.4.
 Prize money may not be distributed to a Boxer awaiting the result of an Anti-Doping Test and will only be distributed to the Boxer no later than 30 days after a negative result is confirmed by the Result Management Authority. - 1.13.5.
 Prize money may not be distributed to a Boxer or a National Federation while there is any legal proceeding open against the Boxer or the National Federation and will only be distributed to the Boxer or the National Federation, no later than 30 days after a positive resolution of the said proceeding. - 1.13.6.
 Prize money won by a Boxer of a National Federation may be offset against any unsettled balance that the Boxer or the National Federation may have towards World Boxing, Continental Confederation, or the Local Organising Committee.